 Allison Hugi is an associate in the Washington, D.C. office of Latham & Watkins.

-Ms. Hugi advises clients on white collar internal investigations and defense investigations conducted by the Department of Justice (DOJ), US Congress, the Securities and Exchange Commission (SEC), and other federal agencies as well as compliance with export controls, economic sanctions, and the Foreign Corrupt Practices Act (FCPA).
+Ms. Hugi advises clients on white collar internal investigations and defense investigations conducted by the Department of Justice (DOJ), Department of Treasury’s Office of Foreign Assets Control (OFAC), Department of Commerce, US Congress, the Securities and Exchange Commission (SEC), and other federal agencies as well as compliance with export controls, economic sanctions, anti-money laundering laws, the Foreign Corrupt Practices Act (FCPA), the Foreign Agents Registration Act, and other matters involving compliance issues arising from international operations.

 She also assists companies in navigating the process of securing national security clearance from the Committee on Foreign Investment in the United States (CFIUS).